matthiasludwig/colaboratory/Codecademy_webdev/flex.md

 ### Summary up until now

-flexbox has two axis: the horizontal (major axis by default) and vertical axis and different methods to position content on the page.
+Flexbox has two axis: the horizontal (major axis by default) and vertical axis and different methods to position content on the page.
 It is possible to change the major axis with `flex-direction: column, row, column-reverse, row-reverse;`

 #### Horizontal